 Directory Sync supports the following Active Directory platforms:

 - Windows® 2012 and 2012 R2

 - Windows Server® 2008 and 2008 R2

 Directory Sync limitations

-- Does not synchronize with Hosted Exchange 2007
+- Directory Sync does not synchronize with Hosted Exchange 2007.

 - Existing mail data does not migrate with Directory Sync to our hosted environment.
-We offer several methods you can use to migrate your own data, as described at Email migration services article.
+We offer several methods that you can use to migrate your own data, as described in the article Email migration services.

 - Synchronizes user passwords at the moment a password is changed.
 Passwords cannot be synchronized retroactively because they are unreadable from Active Directory.
 Users must change their passwords for Directory Sync to synchronize the change with their mailbox.